ExistentialEnso/dasduk-contract/README.md

 to very strong protections against integer overflows when running code for financial security.

 The ``require`` statements in these blocks still function as expected as long as there is no way an integer overflow exploit is possible.
-Therefore, it can be a risk when using with token amounts, but for wholly internally controlled variables like the number of NFTs minted, there is no reason to worry about integer overflow checking.
+Therefore, it can be a risk when using with user-supplied token amounts, but for wholly internally controlled variables like the number of NFTs minted, there is no reason to worry about integer overflow checking.

 ## Dastardly Ducks